PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: PubTables-v2

 \section{PubTables-v2}

-In this section, we describe PubTables-v2, our new large-scale, quality-controlled data set that targets several challenging directions not explored in PubTables-1M.
-In creating PubTables-v2, we sampled from the more than one million new articles published on PubMed since PubTables-1M was released.
-We adopted many of the same procedures described in \citet{smock2022pubtables}, including PDF-XML document text matching, quality control, and table canonicalization.
-We also adopted an improved header annotation scheme from subsequent work \cite{smock2023aligning}.
+In this section, we describe PubTables-v2, our new large-scale, quality-controlled dataset for comprehensive page- and document-level TE.
+PubTables-v2 is sourced from more than one million new articles published since PubTables-1M was released in 2021 and targets several challenging tasks not explored in the original dataset.

+To create PubTables-v2, we adopt many of the same procedures described in Smock \etal~\cite{smock2022pubtables} that were used to create PubTables-1M.
+Both datasets are created by leveraging XML (HTML) table annotations given by authors for every scientific article in PubMed.
+Sequence alignment is used to match text from the HTML version with the text in the PDF version of the document, in order to locate each table and its cells within the PDF.